-This treatment unit is used to divert persons in our care with serious mental illness or intellectual disabilities from the Restrictive Housing Unit.
-The unit has restrictive movement and property but provides more treatment and out of room activities.
+This treatment unit is used to divert Persons in Our Care with serious mental illness or intellectual disabilities from the Restrictive Housing Unit (RHU).
+Instead of PIOC being held in RHU, they are on a housing unit that has restrictive movement and property but provides more treatment and out of room activities.